Applying for an extension to the study right

 Specific reasons supporting the granting of an extension include suffering from an illness during the studies or being subject to other difficult conditions beyond the student’s control, civic activity, participation in international student or trainee exchange, and systematic involvement in elite sports.

 A terminated study right can be restored upon application.
 A re-registration fee of €35 will be collected from the student if the right to study has already terminated when the student is applying for an extension or if the student has not followed the instructions given by his or her faculty on the application period and the right to study has terminated before an extension has been granted.
-Further information on re-registration.
+In these cases always apply for an extension first.
+It is only after you have been granted the extension that you can re-register.

 Length of the extension